Anmol-Saraf10/Data-Science-Capstone-Week4_5/Data Science Capstone Report.md

 So far from this analysis, the following could be inferred:

-1. Coffee Shop is the most visited venue while Chinese Restaurant is the 4th most visted venue.
+1. Coffee Shop is the most visited venue while Chinese Restaurant is the 4th most visited venue.
 2. Bedok and Ang Mo Kio are both Cluster 2 areas that don't have Chinese Restaurant as one of the top 5 most visited venues.
 3. Bedok being the most populous area of all, has eateries as the most common venues, but Chinese Restaurant is not one among them.